alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 - The temporary files directory **(TEMPDIR)** is now `~/admin/tmp` instead of `/tmp`.
 PHP sessions, for example, are created in this directory.

 - For sites such as Node.js, Elixir, and User Program, the internal IP (defined in the `IP` environment variable) that your application should listen on will change to **IPv6**.
+The new IP will be given in the helptext of the website command.

 - The `ALWAYSDATA_HTTPD_PORT` and `ALWAYSDATA_HTTPD_IP` environment variables are no longer available, you must use `PORT` and `IP`.